PRocha0503/Construccion-de-software/GameDesing.md

 ### **Controls**

 The player will interact with the game with keystrokes.
-Each drum will be represented by a key.
-For example, the bass drum could be represented by the "J" key.
-The player will not be able to choose his inputs, they will be decided by the development team.
+Each drum will be represented by key.
+For example: The bass drum could be represented by the "J" key.
+The player will not be able to choose his inputs, they will be decided by the team.

-The in-game-events triggered by the player are going to be:

-1.  when a player hits a key the corresponding drum will sound.
-2. If the key corresponds to the drum that had to be played according to the partiture and the timing is correct, the player score will increase.
+The in-game-events will are going to be, when a player hits a key the correspondent drum will sound.
+If the key corresponds to the drum that had to be played according to the partiture, the score will increase.

 ### **Mechanics**

 <!-- Are there any interesting mechanics?
 If so, how are you going to accomplish them?
 Physics, algorithms, etc. -->

-A very interesting mechanic to implement will be converting a drumset partiture into something that can be interpreted and processed by Unity to instance the right notes at the correct time.
+The first part will be to implement an algorithm capable of taking music or a string of a partiture and converting it into something readable by Unity.
+Then the game engine will be able to instance the adequate notes at the correct time for the music.

-Another game mechanic to implement are different trigger zones, that give the player different amount of points, for example, 10 points for a perfect timing note.

-The team will also have to develop an algorithm so that the notes move across the screen at the correct tempo and the different length of notes are represented accordingly.
+When a player starts a level (song) the notes will start showing up accordingly.
+The correct zone will be located in the left of the screen.
+If you press the correct key at that time it will give you 100 points.
+A bit early or a bit late will give the player 60 points, very early or late will give 10.

+When a level is completed if the minimum score is reached the player is able to move on to the next.
+The user will have to repeat the score if the minimum points are not reached.

 ## _Level Design_